neil-unomaha/CIF_CYBR_8950/Milestone 2.md

 ![example_output](https://user-images.githubusercontent.com/38234505/75954931-70389980-5e7a-11ea-978a-03042c36aef5.PNG)

-Note that by default, CIF is pulling feeds from providers you specified every three minutes.
+Note that by default, CIF is pulling feeds from preset specified providers every three minutes.

 #### Swagger

-On the VM running CIF, you can visit http://localhost:5000 which displays a rest API GUI.
+The other option is Swagger.
+On the VM running CIF, you can visit http://localhost:5000 to display a rest API GUI.

 ![swagger](https://user-images.githubusercontent.com/38234505/75951890-cb668e00-5e72-11ea-9d7d-0d9364429e6c.PNG)

-It is important to note that the lock symbol next to each endpoint indicates that the token is required to be passed in for each request.
+It is important to note that the lock symbol next to each endpoint indicates that a token is required to be passed in for each request.
 This is the string that was created and stored within the `CIF_TOKEN` environment variable earlier.
 Click the **Authorize** button and add the token.

-Once you add the token, you should be able to interact with the API in the GUI.
+Once the token has been added, you should be able to interact with the API in the GUI.
 Click the **Try it Out** button which toggles the endpoint, then click **Execute**.

 ![execute_swagger](https://user-images.githubusercontent.com/38234505/75952373-29e03c00-5e74-11ea-88e8-4272a9dc2bf8.PNG)

-You can then scroll down to see the response:
+Scrolling down will display the response:

 ![swagger_response](https://user-images.githubusercontent.com/38234505/75952410-4a0ffb00-5e74-11ea-9208-89ef01f53014.PNG)

 ### Create Endpoints

 The CIF file that specifies endpoints is in `app.py`.
-We think, in this docker container, the specific file is located here:
+We believe, in this docker container, the specific file is located here:

 `/usr/local/lib/python3.6/site-packages/verbose_robot-4.0.1-py3.6.egg/cif/httpd/app.py`